gambalab/DREEP/README.md

 ### 2. Installation of DREEP

-From the R terminal the following commands
+From the R terminal exec the following commands

 ``` r
 if(!require(devtools)){ install.packages("devtools")}